ericakitano/Project-2-Stroke-Prediction-/README.md

   - Recall score: **0.865**
   - Accuracy score: **0.747**

-This model is recommended because Type 2 errors (False Negatives) are more costlier for this dataset than Type 1 errors.
+This model is recommended because it has a balance of relatively high recall score and accuracy score.
+Having a high recall score is important because Type 2 errors (False Negatives) are more costlier for this dataset than Type 1 errors.

 ### Limitations